Acts of Peter and the Twelve: Analysis

 Czachesz also finds the explanation for the meaning of Lithargoel's name questionable.
-He considers it grammatically problematic to simply combine the Greek words for 'stone' and 'light.'
-He suggests instead that the name comes from the Greek adjective meaning 'forgetful,' which is also used in Syriac as a Greek loanword.
+He considers it grammatically problematic to simply combine the Greek words for 'stone' and 'light'.
+He suggests instead that the name comes from the Greek adjective meaning 'forgetful', which is also used in Syriac as a Greek loanword.
 This change allows Czachesz to theorize that Lithargoel was originally the protagonist of the pearl merchant story, based on similarities to the Hymn of the Pearl.
 It also allows Czachesz to identify Syria as the origin of the pearl narrative, which was later edited by the Pachomian redactor.

-Scholars debate whether the work is Gnostic, since the Nag Hammadi library contains mostly Gnostic writings.
+Scholars debate whether the work is Gnostic, since the texts discovered at Nag Hammadi in Egypt were mostly Gnostic writings.
 Although the text lacks explicitly Gnostic views, its themes could be interpreted as Gnostic.
 Molinari hypothesizes that the source material of the pearl merchant story contained elaborate Gnostic themes, but Czachesz considers Molinari's Gnostic hypothesis unnecessary.

-Alicia J. Batten explores thematic affinities between the text and the Epistle of James.
+Religious historian Alicia J. Batten explores thematic affinities between the text and the Epistle of James.
 She sees the most obvious and significant similarities between the two works as the critique of the rich and the directive to care for the poor.
 Both works also emphasize endurance, renunciation of the world, and healing both the body and soul.
 She concludes that although the author does not explicitly cite James, the author may have drawn from ideas in James.